eosnetworkfoundation/grant-framework/applications/EO2_boilerplate.md

 From an IT point of view, the project for the grant proposal consists of a boilerplate of an UI that simplify the adoption of EOSIO-based blockchain technology as well as the adoption of non-crypto users considering in app payment system, multi - language characteristics and built-in connection with Anchor and Ledger as authorization providers.

 EOTWO will make open-source the following:
 Webapp: ReactJS 18 UI Boilerplate with JSS and material-UI for component designs.
-Account creation on EOSIO-based blockchain, Instruction to connect to the backend using AWS.
-Sidebar Menu with Dashboard, Assets, Support, and extra buttons for each project-specific development.
+Account creation on EOSIO-based blockchain, Sidebar Menu with Dashboard, Assets, Support, and extra buttons for each project-specific development.
 The webapp will include the integration of external wallet such as ANCHOR and LEDGER.

 EOTWO has already developed the main functions of the webapp and is looking for resources to complete it.
 In addition, we recently hired an UI designer that will enhance the look of the webapp.